PwnerHarry/Stronger_GCN/README.md

-# Snowball and Truncated Krylov Graph Convolutional Networks in PyTorch
+# Snowball and Truncated Krylov Graph Convolutional Networks

-PyTorch implementation of Snowball and Truncated Krylov Graph Convolutional Network (GCN) architectures for semi-supervised classification [1].
+PyTorch and TensorFlow2 implementation of Snowball and Truncated Krylov Graph Convolutional Network (GCN) architectures for semi-supervised classification [1].

 This repository contains the Cora, CiteSeer and PubMed dataset.

 ## Performance Ranking

+Results are collected through the PyTorch implementation.
+These results WILL BE UPDATED since we have greatly optimized the implementations.

+There are slight differences between the 2 implementations, so you may have to redo the hyperparameter search for the TensorFlow2 implementation.

+Please feel free to leave comments if you have trouble reproducing the results!

 ### Cora
 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/break-the-ceiling-stronger-multi-scale-deep/node-classification-on-cora-05)](https://paperswithcode.com/sota/node-classification-on-cora-05?p=break-the-ceiling-stronger-multi-scale-deep)